Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Related work

 \subsection{Unsupervised methods}

-Unsupervised or non-learning based methods focus on the recovery of physiological signals by applying computer vision and signal processing techniques as a system with several steps.
-These methods focus on obtaining the blood volume pulse (BVP) signal by finding skin areas suitable to extract the raw RGB signals, using face detection, tracking, and segmentation techniques.
-After that, these methods carefully process these raw RGB signals to separate the physiological signals contained in the subtle variations of the skin color from the rest of the information (motion, illumination changes, or facial expressions among others) by applying filtering and different ways of combining the RGB signals into a rPPG signal.
+Unsupervised non-learning-based methods focus on recovering physiological signals by applying computer vision and signal processing techniques as a system with several steps.
+These methods focus on obtaining the BVP signal by finding skin areas suitable to extract the raw RGB signals, using face detection, tracking, and segmentation techniques.
+After that, these methods carefully process these raw RGB signals to separate the physiological signals contained in the subtle variations of the skin color from the rest of the information (motion, illumination changes, or facial expressions, among others) by applying filtering and different ways of combining the RGB signals into an rPPG signal.
 Most of the studies focus mainly on this transformation component using similar approaches and components for the rest of the process \cite{RecentReviewRPPGMethods2021}.